 Both converter and process related signals are logged and stored.
-The operator can select the processrelated signals which are stored.
+The process-related signals which are to be stored can be selected.
 Converter and process data are exported to a format which can be easily understood.
-The data can be exported from MyDrive® Insight.
+The data can be exported from MyDrive[®] Insight.

-The converter records important events which help users understand how the converter or module is used.
-Apart from standard events logged automatically by the converter, the operator can select events which have to be recorded.
+The converter records important events which help in understanding how the converter or module is used.
+Apart from standard events logged automatically by the converter, other recordable events can be selected.